-- (a-1) Not later than November 1 of each year and in the form and manner prescribed by the commission, each county shall prepare and provide to the commission information that describes for the preceding fiscal year the number of appointments under Article 26.04, Code of Criminal Procedure, and Title 3, Family Code, made to each attorney accepting appointments in the county, and information provided to the county by those attorneys under Article 26.04(j) (4), Code of Criminal Procedure. - (e) In each county, the county auditor, or the person designated by the commissioners court if the county does not have a county auditor, shall prepare and send to the commission in the form and manner prescribed by the commission and on a monthly, quarterly, or annual basis, with respect to legal services provided in the county to indigent defendants during each fiscal year, information showing the total amount expended by the county to provide indigent defense services and an analysis of the amount expended by the county: - (1) in each district, county, statutory county, and appellate court; - (2) in cases for which a private attorney is appointed for an indigent defendant; - (3) in cases for which a public defender is appointed for an indigent defendant; - (4) in cases for which counsel is appointed for an indigent juvenile under Section 51.10(f), Family Code; and - (5) for investigation expenses, expert witness expenses, or other litigation expenses. - (f) As a duty of office, each district and county clerk shall cooperate with the county auditor or the person designated by the commissioners court and the commissioners court in retrieving information required to be sent to the commission under this section.
+(a-1) Not later than November 1 of each year and in the form and manner prescribed by the commission, each county shall prepare and provide to the commission information that describes for the preceding fiscal year the number of appointments under Article 26.04, Code of Criminal Procedure, and Title 3, Family Code, made to each attorney accepting appointments in the county, and information provided to the county by those attorneys under Article 26.04(j) (4), Code of Criminal Procedure.

+(e) In each county, the county auditor, or the person designated by the commissioners court if the county does not have a county auditor, shall prepare and send to the commission in the form and manner prescribed by the commission and on a monthly, quarterly, or annual basis, with respect to legal services provided in the county to indigent defendants during each fiscal year, information showing the total amount expended by the county to provide indigent defense services and an analysis of the amount expended by the county:

+(1) in each district, county, statutory county, and appellate court;

+(2) in cases for which a private attorney is appointed for an indigent defendant;

+(3) in cases for which a public defender is appointed for an indigent defendant;

+(4) in cases for which counsel is appointed for an indigent juvenile under Section 51.10(f), Family Code; and

+(5) for investigation expenses, expert witness expenses, or other litigation expenses.

+(f) As a duty of office, each district and county clerk shall cooperate with the county auditor or the person designated by the commissioners court and the commissioners court in retrieving information required to be sent to the commission under this section.

-Texas Government Code § 71.0355 PLAN AND REPORT ON COURT-ORDERED REPRESENTATION
+Texas Government Code § 79.0365 FAMILY PROTECTION SERVICES INFORMATION

+(b) Not later than November 1 of each year and in the form and manner prescribed by the commission, each county shall prepare and provide to the commission for the preceding state fiscal year:

+(1) information on the number of appointments made to each attorney accepting appointments in the county for proceedings filed by the department under Title 5, Family Code; and

+(2) information provided to the county by those attorneys under Section 107.0042, Family Code, if the attorneys do not report the information directly to the commission.

-- c) Each county auditor, or other individual designated by the commissioners court of a county, shall prepare and send to the council, in the form and manner prescribed in the plan, information on the money spent by the county during the preceding state fiscal year to provide court-ordered representation in suits affecting the parent-child relationship under Part 1, Subchapter B, Chapter 107, Family Code.
-The information must include: - (1) the total amount of money spent by the county to provide court-ordered representation services; and - (2) of the money spent under Subdivision (1), the amount of money spent: - (A) for appointments in each district court, county court, statutory county court, and appellate court in the county; - (B) for appointments of private attorneys for respondents, including parents, children, and alleged fathers, who are indigent; - (C) for appointments of public counsel for respondents, including parents, children, and alleged fathers who are indigent; and - (D) for investigation, expert witness, or other litigation expenses.
+(d) In each county, the county auditor, or the person designated by the commissioners court if the county does not have a county auditor, shall prepare and send to the commission in the form and manner prescribed by the commission and on a monthly, quarterly, or annual basis, with respect to legal services provided in the county to indigent parents and children during each state fiscal year, information showing the total amount expended by the county to provide family protection services and an analysis of the amount expended by the county:

+(1) in each district, county, statutory county, and appellate court;

+(2) in cases for which a private attorney is appointed for an indigent parent or child; and

+(3) for investigation expenses, expert witness expenses, or other litigation expenses.

+(e) As a duty of office, each district and county clerk shall cooperate with the county auditor or the person designated by the commissioners court and the commissioners court in retrieving information required to be sent to the commission under this section.